Sebski123/DriveThruBot/README.md

 # DriveThruBot

 ## To-do
-- [ ] Add support for different size items
+- [x] Add support for different size items
 - [ ] Generate image based on order
 - [ ] Make the bot respond to the order with price
 - [ ] Make the bot respond to the order with image of order
-- [ ] Make breakfast avalible in the morning
+- [ ] Make breakfast avalible only in the morning
+- [ ] Add unit testing